 Making your own all-natural body wash will not only help eliminate your family’s exposure to potentially harmful toxins, it will save you copious amounts of money as well.
 As an added bonus it can double as shampoo, a light hair conditioner, or even shaving lotion.

-Commercially manufactured personal care and beauty products are far too often filled with chemical compounds that are far from low-tox, and may be linked to chronic and/or serious health conditions – even cancer.
+Commercially manufactured personal care and beauty products are far too often filled with chemical compounds that are far from low-tox, and may be linked to chronic and/or serious health conditions.

-If you have read the New Life On A Homestead DIY all-natural foaming soap recipe, you are already well aware of the amount of endocrine disruptors that exist in such products, and of the threat they can pose to our health.
+If you have read the DIY all-natural foaming soap recipe, you are already well aware of the amount of endocrine disruptors that exist in such products, and of the threat they can pose to our health.
 The same concerns hold true for commercially manufactured body washes.

 DIY Honey and Coconut Oil Body Wash Recipe Ingredients